TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

 .. decorator:: type_check_only

-   Decorator to mark a class or function to be unavailable at runtime.
+   Decorator to mark a kundi or function to be unavailable at runtime.

    This decorator is itself not available at runtime.
 It is mainly intended to mark classes that are defined in type stub files if an implementation returns an instance of a private class::

       @type_check_only
-      class Response:  # private or not available at runtime
+      kundi Response:  # private or not available at runtime
           code: int
           def get_header(self, name: str) -> str: ...